ehsong/bibtex-capitalize/README.md

 # capitalize
-Capitalize bibtex title and journal entries
+Capitalize bibtex title and journal entries using Python